National Weather Service United States Department of Commerce

 at 9:20 am CDT

-The tornado formed and intensified quickly about 2 mile south of Plantersville along County Road 63, uprooting swaths of trees right from the start.
+The tornado formed and intensified quickly about two miles south of Plantersville along County Road 63, uprooting swaths of trees right from the start.
 The tornado travelled northward into Plantersville and intensified to its maximum intensity of a 140 MPH EF3 tornado in the south end of town, where trees across the entire area were uprooted, snapped, and even debarked.
-Several homes and businesses were destroyed, which unfortunately resulted in 2 fatalities and 2 injuries.
+Several homes and businesses were destroyed, which unfortunately resulted in two fatalities and two injuries.
 The tornado began a more northeasterly trajectory as it left Plantersville, but still remained strong as it crossed into Autauga County.
 Entire swaths of hardwood trees were uprooted and snapped, and estimates were given the maximum rating possible for tree fall/tree snap at 134 MPH.
 Had there been other damage indicators impacted, it is quite likely that portions in Autauga would also have been rated at the EF3 level.

 Radar Image